charlie-vf/genshin-recipes-blog/README.md

 - After implementation of the Profile and ProfilePage components, further testing as development progressed included:

     - navigating to the profile manually through the URL (e.g., /profiles/1)
+    - navigating to the profile via the 'Profile' link
     - navigating to the profile via the user's posted recipes
     - creating further users to test following/unfollowing functionality
     - ensuring user's recipes displayed when viewing their profile